rstudio/helm/charts/rstudio-workbench/README.md

     This protects you from breaking changes.
     :::

-* Before upgrading check for breaking changes using `helm diff upgrade`.
+* Before upgrading check for breaking changes using `helm-diff` plugin and `helm diff upgrade`.
 * Read [`NEWS.md`](./NEWS.md) for updates on breaking changes and the documentation below on how to use the chart.

 ## Installing the chart